Endeavor Advising Guidelines for College Applications Students

 We strongly suggest that students refrain from using AI with their writing for several reasons:

-1. Robots sound like, well, robots.
-In our experience reading hundreds of essays, AI-generated writing is obvious.
-It’s bland.
+Robots sound like, well, robots.
+In our experience reading thousands of essays, AI-generated writing is bland.
 It lacks insight and reflection.
 The structure is predictable and formulaic, and the word choice is often exaggerated or corporate-sounding.
 It reads like a robot wrote it-- exactly the opposite of what makes a good college essay.

 In order to provide useful feedback for students, we’ve developed an established process.
 Endeavor Advising’s policy is that all student writing will be done in a shared Google Doc that includes version history.
 If a draft does not include version history, we’ll ask the student to provide it before reviewing the draft.
 If the student can not provide version history, we will decline to review that draft and notify a parent by email.